 Remember that your annual to bi-annual dental exams are a very important part of your preventative care plan.
 A horse’s teeth affect proper chewing, digestion, nutrient absorption, and can even influence performance.
 See more about our dental services on the Dentistry page.

 Just as blood tests can tell humans information about our cholesterol, blood sugar, triglycerides, illnesses, and much more, so too can blood tests provide lots of information about the health of your horse.
 With advances in equine laboratory testing, you can now get a general health profile chemistry panel, as well as a complete blood count (CBC) conducted on your horse(s).
 It’s recommended to do this once a year to improve care by getting a thorough understanding of your horse’s blood chemistry.
-Detection of issues such as the presence of the EHV-1 virus in a seemingly healthy horse gives us the ability to proactively manage that horse’s condition, improving the chances of preventing that illness from developing further or spreading to other horses.
-If you would like in-house blood work, schedule your appointment with our equine clinic in Hardeeville today.
+Detection of issues such as the presence of viruses in a seemingly healthy horse gives us the ability to proactively manage that horse’s condition, improving the chances of preventing illness from developing further or spreading to other horses.
+If you would like in-house blood work, schedule your appointment today.

 Equine ophthalmic examinations are routine eye exams conducted on horses that are essential to the prevention of equine ocular diseases.
 Sometimes a horse with an eye problem is obvious — you can see a swollen eye, constricted pupil, or some other highly visible condition.
 However, many conditions are subtler than that.
 With an array of different tests at our disposal, Carter Veterinary Services will be able to identify conditions your horse is suffering from, such as: